Training-Free Adaptive 360-degree Video Streaming via Semantic Potential Fields: Introduction

 \section{Introduction}

-Emerging wireless communication technologies, such as 5G and the forthcoming 6G network~\cite{rappaport2013millimeter, dang2020should}, enable applications where operators remotely control physical systems via real-time 360° video.
-These teleoperation applications operate in domains like autonomous vehicle control~\cite{neumeier2019teleoperation}, telesurgery~\cite{marescaux2001transatlantic}, and industrial inspection~\cite{hokayem2006bilateral}, requiring low latency and high visual fidelity for situational awareness~\cite{endsley2017toward, wickens2021engineering}.
-While platforms like Xrobotoolkit~\cite{zhao2025xrobotoolkit} facilitate robot control, our work focuses on the efficient delivery of video feedback.
+Emerging 5G/6G networks~\cite{rappaport2013millimeter, dang2020should} enable \emph{autonomous teleoperation}: a human-in-the-loop paradigm in which an operator remotely supervises semi-autonomous physical systems, such as remotely driven vehicles~\cite{neumeier2019teleoperation}, surgical robots~\cite{marescaux2001transatlantic}, or industrial inspection platforms~\cite{hokayem2006bilateral}, via real-time 360° video feedback.
+The operator monitors an omnidirectional view of the remote environment while an autonomous agent (e.g., a self-driving vehicle) executes routine tasks, and intervenes only when safety-critical situations arise, such as an unexpected pedestrian or an ambiguous traffic scenario.
+This supervisory control loop demands low latency and high visual fidelity so that the operator maintains sufficient situational awareness~\cite{endsley2017toward} to intervene in time.
+Our work targets the efficient delivery of the video stream itself, rather than robot control.

-A central bottleneck in 360° streaming is viewport inefficiency~\cite{seufert2014survey}.
-Operators observe merely a $\sim$15\% segment of the sphere, yet many pipelines transmit the entirety of the 4K projection, incurring high bandwidth consumption (see \cref{fig:360_challenge}).
-Tile-based adaptive streaming counters this by subdividing the geometry to transmit the predicted viewport at peak quality while degrading the peripheral tiles~\cite{qian2016optimizing, corbillon2017viewport, nguyen2019optimal, zhang2025adavqa, feng2025adaptive}.
-This creates two key optimization problems under dynamic environments: (1) predicting the operator's viewport despite non-stationary, scene-dependent gaze patterns~\cite{fan2017fixation}; and (2) dynamically rationing bitrates across tiles under volatile channel conditions to maintain QoE and prevent buffer starvation.
+A central bottleneck is viewport inefficiency~\cite{seufert2014survey}: operators view only ${\sim}$15\% of the sphere, yet standard pipelines transmit the full 4K projection (\cref{fig:360_challenge}).
+Tile-based streaming addresses this by prioritizing the predicted viewport~\cite{qian2016optimizing, corbillon2017viewport, nguyen2019optimal, feng2025adaptive}, but introduces two coupled optimization problems: (1) predicting the operator's gaze under non-stationary, scene-dependent patterns~\cite{fan2017fixation}; and (2) allocating bitrates across tiles under fluctuating channel conditions.

-State-of-the-art adaptive bitrate (ABR) strategies entail limitations in this domain.
-Rule-based techniques (e.g., buffer-based~\cite{huang2014buffer, spiteri2020bola}) operate efficiently but lack the semantic anticipation often needed for safety-critical tasks.
-Optimization models such as Model Predictive Control (MPC~\cite{yin2015control, yin2014hotnets}) can be sensitive to throughput forecast inaccuracies.
-Meanwhile, Deep Reinforcement Learning frameworks~\cite{mao2017neural,yan2020fugu, mok2012qdash} demonstrate robust average QoE but function as black boxes.
-They typically require extensive training, can struggle with out-of-distribution environments, and may lack the interpretability desired for human-in-the-loop deployments.